HiImJustin/fitapp-next.js/README.md

 -   Clone this repository to your local environment
 -   Open this project up in your IDE of choice

-## Initialise a repository or skip this step if you wish to only run locally
+## Initialise a repository or skip this step if you wish to only run locally and not make any changes

 -   follow the instructions at https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github